Tuam sisters apologise for failures at mother and babies home

 Report was ‘a little bit vague’ about the issue of illegal adoption.
 Photograph: Paul Faith/AFP

-The religious order which ran the Tuam mother and babies home has apologised for the way it treated people there, saying it did not “live up to our Christianity”.
+The religious order which ran the Tuam mother and baby home has apologised for the way it treated people there, saying it did not “live up to our Christianity”.

-In a statement following the publication of the Commission of Investigation into Mother and Baby Homes, the Sisters of Bon Secours - which ran the Tuam home from 1925 to 1961 - said: “We failed to respect the inherent dignity of the women and children who came to the home.”
+In a statement following the publication of the Commission of Investigation into Mother and Baby Homes final report, the Sisters of Bon Secours – which ran the Tuam home from 1925 to 1961 – said: “We failed to respect the inherent dignity of the women and children who came to the home.”

+Historian Catherine Corless, whose work in exposing the deaths and burials of children at Tuam had been instrumental in setting up the inquiry, welcomed the apology.

 Ms Brown told RTÉ Radio’s Today with Claire Byrne show that her testimony had arrived in the post on Wednesday after she had pushed for a copy of it to be sent to her.